Chart Color Schemes

 Melbourne CBD - North features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 32.0% of all households, including 3.4% couples with children, 21.9% couples without children, and 2.6% single parent families.
-Non-family households constitute the remaining 68.0%, with lone person households at 47.7% and group households comprising 20.2% of the total.
+Non-family households make up the remaining 68.0%, with lone person households at 47.7% and group households comprising 20.2%.
 The median household size is 1.7 people, which is smaller than the Greater Melbourne average of 1.8.

 Frequently Asked Questions - Households